 As most coating systems require overnight dry times the usual job will be a minimum of two/ three days.
 This timeframe may be extended depending on the size of the job.
 As an estimate, most sanders would be able to sand on average 40 square meters/day.
 Remember to add the time for the coats to be applied and dry after that.

 Will there be much smell?
 And can I live at home while my floors are being sanded?

-Yes it will smell.
-Waterborne finishes are the most environmentally friendly, therefore produce less odor, All other finishes will generally require you to be in a well ventilated separate area, if you are to stay in your home whilst the floor is drying.
+Yes, it will smell.
+Waterborne finishes are the most environmentally friendly, therefore produce less odour, All other finishes will generally require you to be in a well ventilated separate area if you are to stay in your home whilst the floor is drying.
 However, as every job is different, please consult your tradesperson on their advice concerning your house layout or coatings used to ensure they meet your requirements.

 Polyurethanes are currently the most widely used timber floor coatings.
 They are extremely durable, readily available and come in a range of finishes from high gloss to matt.